hCaptcha/HCaptcha-ios-sdk/README.md

 This SDK allows you to receive interaction events, for your analytics via the `onEvent` method.
 At the moment the SDK supports:

- - `open` event, which fires when hCaptcha is opened and a challenge is visible to an app user
+ - `open`  fires when hCaptcha is opened and a challenge is visible to an app user
+ - `expired` fires when the passcode response expires and the user must re-verify
+ - `challengeExpired` fires when the user display of a challenge times out with no answer
+ - `close` fires when the user dismisses a challenge.
+ - `error` fires when an internal error happens during challenge verification, for example a network error.
+Details about the error will be provided by the `data` param, as in the example below.
+Note: This event is not intended for error handling, but only for analytics purposes.
+For error handling please see the `validate` API call docs.

 You can implement this with the code below: